Espadaaah/Obsidian/Tryhackme/OWASP/OWASP Broken Access Control/Task 4 - Assessing the Web Application.md

 What is the name of the parameter in the JSON response from the login request that contains a redirect link?
 	redirect_link

+What Burp Suite module allows us to capture requests and responses between ourselves and our target?
+	Proxy

+What is the admin's email that can be found in the online users' table?
+	admin@admin.com